 Have you ever been rescued?
 If yes, how did you feel about being rescued?

-Today we are going to revisit the factual information about the events on September 11.
-We will also begin learning key vocabulary that is connected to 9-11.
+Today's Lesson Activity -> Teachable Today we are going to revisit the factual information about the events on September 11.
+Moment(s) throughout We will also begin learning key vocabulary that is connected to 9-11.